Run Oro Application Using Vagrant Provision¶

 You can download and unpack the archive with Oro application source code instead of using Git repository.
 For more information, please see Get the Oro Application Source Code.

-Create and configure the virtual machine using Vagrant:
+Configure and run the virtual machine using Vagrant:

-For Community Editions of the Oro Applications it’s enough to run
+For Community Editions of the Oro Applications run: